 Supporting of the body, mind and spirit of our patients, the Spiritual Care Department provides for the emotional and spiritual needs of patients, families, visitors, caregivers and staff.
-Services are available at both the Pleasant Prairie and Kenosha Hospitals during normal business hours.
-After hour services are available for crisis and emergency sacramental support.
+Services are available at both the Pleasant Prairie Hospital and Kenosha Center during normal business hours.

 Whether you’re facing a physical change in health or end of life situation, need guidance on ethical decisions or a companion in prayer, clinically certified staff are available to provide compassionate and caring support for emotional, spiritual and advanced care needs, including but not limited to;